-What are Regional Parks and Trails?
+What are Regional and Community Parks and Trails?

 Regional parks and trails serve residents across the region and are often substantial in size and may have important natural areas.
-They are funded by taxes from by Regional District residents.
+They are funded by taxes from all Regional District residents.
 Examples of regional parks include Benson Creek Falls Regional Park and Englishman River Regional Park.

 Are Regional and Community Parks different from municipal and provincial parks?

 from municipal and provincial parks, though it can be hard to tell them apart

 just by looking at them.
 Regional and Community Parks are owned and operated by the

 Regional District while municipal parks are owned and run by municipalities and